libogonek/ogonek/concepts.markdown

  - a `validation_result` that explains the nature of the error;
  - a `boost::sub_range<Range>` where `Range` is a range of code units.
 This sub-range starts at the invalid element of the input;
- - an `OutputIterator` lvalue that the callback can use to replace part of the invalid input.
-The callback cannot assume that more than one value can be written to the iterator.
+ - a `codepoint` lvalue that the callback can use to replace part of the invalid input.

 The callback shall return a `boost::sub_range<Range>` that starts at the first element of the input following the error.